-Everything should be fine if you see a checkmark next to an email address in your participant list.
-The checkmark simply means that the receiving mail server received the most recent Qvest email successfully.
+When you see a checkmark next to an email address in your participant list everything is fine.
+The checkmark indicates that the receiving mail server successfully received the most recent Qvest email.

 A spinner next to an email address in your participant list means that the receiving mail server has delayed the acceptance of the most recent Qvest email.

-This is usually the case if a mail server receives a lot of traffic in a short time.
-Qvest will try to re-send the email to the participant automatically after a couple of minutes.
+This usually occurs if a mail server receives a lot of traffic in a short time.
+After a couple of minutes, Qvest will automatically try to re-send the email to the participant.

 The red exclamation mark requires your attention.

-An invalid email should be suspended from your Qvest, so your other Qvest participants don't send questions to the participant with the invalid email address.
+An invalid email should be suspended from the Qvest, so your other Qvest participants cannot send questions to the invalid email address.

-Suspending a participant is done by tapping the trashcan icon that appears when you move your cursor to the participant name/email.
+Suspending a participant is done by tapping the trashcan icon that appears when you hover your cursor over the participant name/email.

-When your Qvest invitation emails are sent out to your participants, the receiving mail server may tell us that the emails were in fact successfully received, but they might also land in SPAM.
+When your Qvest invitation emails are sent out to your participants, the receiving mail server may tell us that the emails were successfully received, even if they were routed to a SPAM folder.

-We highly recommend that you speak with your IT department before you roll out a Qvest in your organization and make sure Qvest is whitelisted.
-By doing that you can increase the chance of all emails from the Qvest systems landing successfully at your participants.
+We highly recommend that you speak with your IT department before you roll out Qvest in your organization to make sure that Qvest is whitelisted.